 1:30 PM – 2:45 PM National Webcast 2 – Managing Stormwater at the Agriculture/Urban Continuum (Online)

 The afternoon webcast will shift gears and provide presentations on strategies to address the uncertainty of regulated and non-regulated pollutant loads in urban and agricultural watersheds.The regulatory and modeling context for nutrient management typically associates loadings from discrete land uses, such as urban, agriculture and wastewater sectors.
-Consequently, the management of these land use-based loading sources are addressed by separate organizations and distinct BMPs or conservation practices.
+Consequently, the management of these land use-based loading sources is addressed by separate organizations and distinct BMPs or conservation practices.
 This approach presents challenges for implementation in communities that include a mix of urban, rural and agricultural land where there are MS4 or non-regulated jurisdictions.
 The webcast presentations will provide an overview of pollutant sources and pathways present in these mixed-use watersheds, and the issues and challenges faced with their management.
 Two case studies will provide examples of strategies and methods to implement pollutant reducing measures in this urban to rural continuum and the lessons learned for broader application.

 2:45 PM – 3:00 PM Break & Networking